 When the export's complete, click the link in the top right to download the file.

-Please do not edit, add, remove, or move any of the CSV's column headers!
+*Important: Do not edit, add, remove, or move any of the CSV's column headers!

 (If you prefer to load your initial stock levels manually, you'll first need to manually set up all inventory locations within your Inventory Warehouse.
-Once you've done that, click on individual SKUs in the Products grid and click on the Inventory sub-tab.
+Once you've done that, click on individual SKUs in the Products grid and click on the Inventory tab.
 Once there, click Add to Alternate Location to create an initial inventory record for that SKU.)